ar-ml/VPNremoteSignup/README.md

 ```

 # How to build an executable application from the code?
+Note: This section is relevant for developers only.
+If you're not a developer, you can just download a ready to use install package from the releases section of this githup repo:  <br/>https://github.com/ar-ml/VPNremoteSignupViaEmail/releases

 - Make sure .NET Framework 4.6.2 Developer Pack is installed on your computer
 you can download it here: https://dotnet.microsoft.com/en-us/download/visual-studio-sdks?cid=getdotnetsdk
 - Make sure Visual Studio 2022 is installed on your computer